Get

 First, if you leave the hospital with your dog or puppy breathing fast after vaccination and/or they vomit, collapse, become acutely lethargic, and/or non-responsive, you need to immediately bring them back to the hospital.
 Anaphylactic reactions, while rare, can be deadly.
 They can cause a dangerous drop in blood pressure, poor circulation, and generalized inflammation.
 Immediate care with fluids and aggressive medications may be needed to stabilize your pet.
 If caught and treated immediately, dogs tend to do well.

-If your dog develops mild signs – such as injection site swelling, soreness, hives, itching, and/or a mild puffy face – then contact your veterinarian.
-Your veterinarian may just have you administer an antihistamine by mouth at home, dosed based on your dog’s weight.
-Your veterinarian may also want you to come back with your dog to the hospital so that they can give injectable antihistamines and/or steroids.
+If your dog develops mild signs – such as injection site swelling, soreness, hives, itching, and/or a mild puffy face – then contact a veterinarian.
+A veterinarian may just have you administer an antihistamine by mouth at home, dosed based on your dog’s weight.
+The veterinarian may also want you to come back with your dog to the hospital so that they can give injectable antihistamines and/or steroids.

-Never administer Aspirin, Ibuprofen, or any other OTC products to your dog unless specifically directed by your veterinarian.
-While your veterinarian may want you to give an antihistamine, any OTC pain and anti-inflammatory products may be harmful to your dog.
-Always consult with your veterinarian’s office first to determine a plan that is right for your pup.
+Never administer Aspirin, Ibuprofen, or any other OTC products to your dog unless specifically directed by a veterinarian.
+While the veterinarian may want you to give an antihistamine, any OTC pain and anti-inflammatory products may be harmful to your dog.
+Always consult with a veterinarian’s office first to determine a plan that is right for your pup.

 Dogster divider_v2_NEW_MAY_24_